mantidproject/mantid/dev-docs/source/EnumeratedString.rst

 This is a template class, and its two template parameters are the name of an ``enum`` type, and a _pointer_ to static vector of
 ``std::string`` objects.

 Below is an example.
-Consider the mantid algorithm :ref:`BakeCake <algm-BakeCake>`, which has a string property, ``CakeType``.
+Consider the mantid algorithm :code:`BakeCake`, which has a string property, ``CakeType``.
 This algorithm only knows how to bake a few types of cakes.
 The allowed types of cake the user can set for this property are limited to "Lemon", "Bundt", and "Pound".